-Cart golf bags must have a good quality cart strap loop to secure onto the cart, which you also need to consider before you invest.
-Do you struggle to pack light?
-Space for several clubs and extra pockets for valuables could be beneficial, and if you plan to get a round in during wetter weather, waterproofing will be the number one desirable.
+Cart golf bags require a good quality cart strap loop to secure onto the cart, and if you struggle to pack light, extra pockets for valuables could be beneficial.
+If you tee off in wetter conditions, then a waterproof golf bag will be top priority.

-To pick the best golf bag on the market, we took it upon ourselves to test them out.
-We included our best finds alongside their pros and cons, and if you are on a budget, some of our value finds still offer plenty of bang for your buck.
+To pick the best golf bag for you, we tested them out.
+We included our best finds alongside their pros and cons, and if you have a limited budget, some of our value finds are brilliant finds.
+Alongside the best golf bags, make sure to grab the best golf shoes and learn how to improve your golf swing in 7 steps here.
+Read on for our current round-up.

 When you think about carry stand bags, the PING Hoofer is probably the first one that comes to mind.
 After all, it's been the standard in carry bags for the past three decades, and probably the most comfortable carry bag of all time over those years, having innovated several features that are standard today.
 The latest version of the Hoofer doesn't disappoint.
 It's still a great carry bag, coming in at a very reasonable 5.5 pounds, is comfortable to tote on the course and works equally well on a push cart or a powered golf cart.
 A pass-through for the golf cart strap under the pockets is particularly helpful when mounting on the back of a golf cart because it gives the golfer access to all 11 pockets.
 On most carry bags, the strap obstructs one or more pockets, making them difficult to access or even useless.